SYEDNAZISHULHAQUE/spark-medallion-lakehouse-databricks/README.md

 ## 📊 Medallion Processing Layers

 ### 🥉 Bronze Layer
-- Ingest raw data from volumes
+- Raw data is ingested from Databricks Volumes, which map to Amazon S3 in real time.
 - Minimal transformations
 - Schema enforcement
 - Data traceability and audit support